 If you’re travelling to Japan and want to avoid the crowded streets of Tokyo, Osaka or Yokohama, Fukuoka provides a nice alternative.

 It’s smaller compared to the megapolises, but it still offers the amenities of a typical modern Japanese city.
 Fukuoka has large commercial districts with massive malls and endless options for dining or entertainment.
 Along with the modern features, Fukuoka keeps in touch with its past, maintaining many shrines and temples.

-Where to stay in Fukuoka, Japan: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Fukuoka: The best neighbourhoods & areas

 Fukuoka contains seven wards, each with its own distinct offerings.
 The wards are connected via trains, buses, and subways, providing convenient transportation between attractions.

 Depending on what you want to see and do in Fukuoka, you may prefer to stay in one ward over another.
 In the main downtown sections of Fukuoka, you’ll find the major commercial areas of the city.
 This includes a large underground mall and a nightlife hub.

 The former town of Hakata provides access to the city’s main religious and cultural sites.
 The area also has plenty of green spaces, filled with parks and gardens.